rffrasca/PDFKeeper/Source/BUILD-README.txt

 1. Open "Help\EN\PDFKeeper.hhp" with HTML Help Workshop and compile.

-2. Open "PDFKeeper.sln" with SharpDevelop (or Visual Studio), set configuration to Release, and then Build.
+2. Open "PDFKeeper.sln" with Visual Studio, set configuration to Release, and then Build.